 Creating Your First Repository

-A Rediacc repository is a single encrypted file on your server.
-When mounted, it becomes a folder with its own Docker daemon and its own application data: completely isolated, completely portable.
+So, a Rediacc repository is one encrypted file on your server.
+Mount it and you get a folder with its own Docker daemon and its own application data, sealed off from everything else on the box.

 Think of it like a USB drive for production: a file at rest, a server at run.